-8. Dividend payments made and proposed 40

-9. Property, plant and equipment 40

-10. Intangible assets

-11. Investments in subsidiary companies 41
+11. Investments in subsidiary companies 40

 12. Short-term receivables

-13. Cash and cash equivalents, restricted cash 48
+13. Cash and cash equivalents and restricted cash

+14. Short-term financial assets

-14. Share capital 49
+15. Share capital 49

-15. Share premium and revaluation capital 51
+16. Share premium and revaluation capital

-16. Retained earnings and restrictions on dividend payments 51
+17. Retained earnings and restrictions on dividend payments

-17. Interest-bearing bank loans and borrowings
+18. Interest-bearing bank loans and borrowings

-18. Provisions
+19. Provisions

-19. Trade accounts payable, financial liabilities and other liabilities 51
+20. Trade accounts payable, financial liabilities and other liabilities

-20. Deferred and accrued expenses and deferred income 52
+21. Deferred and accrued expenses and deferred income

-21. Contingent liabilities 53
+22. Contingent liabilities

-22. Cases in court 53
+23. Cases in court

-23. Information on related companies 54
+24. Information on related companies

-24. Employment 56
+25. Employment

-25. Remuneration of Members of the Management Board and Supervisory Board of Asseco South Eastern Europe SA 56
+26. Remuneration of Members of the Management Board and Supervisory Board of Asseco South 50

+ern Europe S.A.
+56

-26. Remuneration of certified auditors or the entity authorized to audit financial statements
+27. Remuneration of certified auditors or the entity authorized to audit financial statements

-27. Equity management
+27.

-28. Hedges of cash flows
+Capital management Hedges of cash flows 57

+29.

-29. Information and explanations to the Statement of Cash Flows
+30. Information and explanations to the Statement of Cash Flows

-30. Objectives and principles of financial risk management
+31. Objectives and principles of financial risk management

-31. Financial instruments
+32. Financial instruments

-32. Capital expenditures
+33. Capital expenditures

-33. Significant events after the balance sheet date
+34. Significant events after the balance sheet date

-34. -

-g
+35. Significant events related to prior years 63

-FINANCIAL STATEMENTS OF ASSECO SOUTH EASTERN EUROPE SA INCLUDING OPINION OF INDEPENDENT CERTIFIED AUDITORS FOR THE YEAR ENDED 31 DECEMBER 2010
+FINANCIAL STATEMENTS OF ASSECO SOUTH EASTERN EUROPE S.A.
+INCLUDING OPINION OF INDEPENDENT CERTIFIED AUDITORS FOR THE YEAR ENDED 31 DECEMBER 2011

-These financial statements were authorized for publication by the Management Board of Asseco South Eastern Europe SA on 16 March 2011.
+These financial statements were approved for publication by the Management Board of Asseco South Eastern Europe S.A. on 23 February 2012.

-Management Board of Asseco South Eastern Europe SA:
+Management Board of Asseco South Eastern Europe S.A.:

 Piotr Jeleński President of the Management Board

 Rafał Kozłowski Vice President of the Management Board

 Hatice Ayas Member of the Management Board

 Calin Barseti Member of the Management Board

 Miljan Mališ Member of the Management Board

 Miodrag Mirčetić Member of the Management Board

 Dražen Pehar Member of the Management Board